 Information management is also difficult because of information overload.
-The modern business world is completely wired-connections are made instantly, and information flows freely and abundantly.
+The modern business world is completely wired connections are made instantly, and information flows freely and abundantly.
 While these advances bring many benefits, there are drawbacks as well.
-It is often hard for workers to distinguish between what information is important and what is not.
+It is often hard for workers to distinguish between which information is important and which is not.
 This can waste a lot of time and resources.

 Information overload can destroy employees' productivity.
 That's why it's so important for businesses to manage information properly.
-See Kim Bhasin's helpful infographic "This Is How Information Overload Destroys Your Productivity" at http://www.businessinsider.com/infographic-how-information-overload-affects-you-in-the-workplace-2012-2.
+For more information, read this article by John Hall titled "Information Overload Is Killing Your Productivity" at https://medium.com/calendar/ information-overload-is-killing-your-productivity-8ac0c7588748.

-Another challenge presented in information management is that there is no cookie cutter approach to it.
+Another challenge presented in information management is that there is no cookie-cutter approach to it.
 In other words, what works for one company will not necessarily work for another.
 Each company must design a program that best fits its needs.
-Those in charge of information management must face questions that aren't always easy to answer, questions such as:
+Those in charge of information management must face questions that aren't always easy to answer-questions such as: